-El Questro, The Kimberley
+El Questro Homestead, The Kimberley

 The luxury of the El Questro Homestead sits in stark contrast to its rugged Kimberley landscape.
-Perched on a cliff top overlooking the stunning Chamberlain Gorge, the homestead offers accommodation for just 18 guests and tours guided by local experts of the nearly one million acre (4050 square kilometre) private wilderness park.
-Soak in thermal springs, hike or cruise through gorges or take a scenic flight to the World heritage-listed Bungle Bungle Range in Purnululu National Park.
+Perched on a cliff top overlooking the stunning Chamberlain Gorge, the homestead offers accommodation for just 18 guests and tours guided by local experts of the nearly one million-acre (4050-square kilometre) private wilderness park.
+Soak in thermal springs, hike or cruise through gorges or take a scenic flight to the World Heritage-listed Bungle Bungle Range in Purnululu National Park.

 Sal Salis, Ningaloo Reef

-The sixteen luxurious wilderness tents of Sal Salis are just a few steps away from World Heritage-listed Ningaloo Reef where you can snorkel with turtles, manta rays, and schools of tropical fish.
+The 15 luxurious wilderness tents of Sal Salis are just a few steps away from World Heritage-listed Ningaloo Reef where you can snorkel with turtles, manta rays, and schools of tropical fish.
 This is also one of the best places in the world to swim with whale sharks and humpback whales.
 Hidden among sand dunes, Sal Salis offers a touch of safari style to this remote and beautiful wilderness.
 Nearby Cape Range National Park abounds with Australian wildlife which you see on guided walks.

 True North, The Kimberley